The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 Chankanaab Adventure Beach Park

 Before heading out for a snorkeling day, I always make sure the kids are outfitted with a proper kids snorkel set that includes a panoramic mask, dry top snorkel, and adjustable fins.
-The dry top feature is essential for beginners because it prevents water from flooding the snorkel tube when they dip under the surface.
-We went through two cheap sets before investing in a quality one, and the difference was night and day.
+The dry top is essential for beginners because it prevents water from flooding the snorkel tube when they dip under the surface.
+We went through two cheap sets before investing in a quality one and the difference was night and day.

 Palancar Reef